Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

 where $D_{\mathrm{JS}}(P \| Q)$ is the JS divergence between the distributions of $P$ and $Q$.

 \end{itemize}

-Here $Acc@1$ is widely-used in previous DFKD methods \cite{binici2022robust,fang2021contrastive,fang2019data,luo2020large}, but it only measures the divergence between the distribution of student logit $p(z^s)$ and label distribution $p(y)$.
-As the pretrained teacher model is the only training target information for the setup of DFKD (discussed in Section \ref{sec:intro}), the generalization error of DFKD is related to the gaps between teacher outputs and student outputs.
-Therefore, the metrics $Agree@1$ and $L_p$ can measure such gaps and thus better for the measurement of performance.
+Here, the commonly used metric $Acc@1$ in previous DFKD methods \cite{binici2022robust,fang2021contrastive,fang2019data,luo2020large} only evaluates the gap between the distribution of student logits $p(z^s)$ and the label distribution $p(y)$.
+However, as the pretrained teacher model is the sole training target in the DFKD setup (discussed in Section \ref{sec: intro}), the generalization error of DFKD is determined by the gaps between teacher and student outputs.
+Therefore, alternative metrics such as $Agree@1$ and $L_p$ can more accurately assess these gaps and provide better performance measurements.